numical/script-ext-html-webpack-plugin/README.md

 This is an extension plugin for the [webpack](http://webpack.github.io) plugin [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) - a plugin that simplifies the creation of HTML files to serve your webpack bundles.

 The raw [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) incorporates all webpack-generated javascipt as synchronous`<script>` elements in the generated html.
 This plugin allows you to:
-- add attributes to these elements;
+- add standard and custom attributes to these elements;
 - inline the code in the elements;
 - add prefetch and preload resource hints for initial and dynamically loaded scripts.